liseda-lab/KG-Explanations-Study/README.md

 # KG-Explanations-Study
 **Explaining Scientific Hypotheses in Drug Development with Knowledge Graphs**
-Resources, code, and data for our ESWC 2026 paper.
+Resources, code, and data for our paper here.

 ---